Students study zombies, ancient texts and humanity

 The Michigan Distinguished Professor of the Year award program recognizes the outstanding contributions made by faculty from Michigan's public universities to the education of undergraduate students.
 Each of Michigan's 15 public universities were invited by the Presidents Council to nominate a faculty member who has had a significant impact on student learning through various media, including teaching excellence and student advising.

 Dunbar is one of three in the state to receive the award.
-A ceremony will be held April 10 to recognize the awardees at the Lansing Convention Center.
+He and the other awardees were recognized during a ceremony April 10th at the Lansing Convention Center.

 Students study Harry Potter on UK spring break adventure